cfarkas/SARS-CoV-2-freebayes/README.md

 ### Example

-We provided SARS-CoV-2_curated_list_17_07_2020.tabular, containing a curated list of 16586 SARS-CoV-2 worldwide datasets until July 17, 2020.
+We provided SRA_Accessions_Aug_03_2020.tabular, containing a curated list of 17560 SARS-CoV-2 worldwide datasets until August 03, 2020.
 We also provided curated lists in txt format by continent (see July_28_2020_*.txt files).
 As an example, to collect variants from July_28_2020_North_America.txt datasets using 30 threads:

 ```
 ./SARS-CoV-2-freebayes.sh July_28_2020_North_America.txt covid19-refseq.fasta 30